All you need to know about child maintenance

 The application process

-- A maintenance clerk will submit your forms to the maintenence office for review and registration.
+- A maintenance clerk will submit your forms to the maintenance office for review and registration.

 - Submit proof of your monthly income and expenses such as receipts for food purchases and electricity/rent bills along with your completed form.

-- The court will serve a summons (a letter instructing a person to come to court) on the respondent (the person against whom the claim is brought) to appear in court on a specific date to discuss the matter.
+- The court will serve a summons (a letter instructing a person to come to court) on the respondent (the parent or guardian who should pay maintenance) to appear in court on a specific date to discuss the matter.

-- If the responsible person doesn't consent to the issuance of an order, he or she must appear in court, where evidence from both parties and their witnesses will be heard.
+- If the responsible person doesn't consent to the issuance of an order, they must appear in court, where evidence from both parties and their witnesses will be heard.

 - If the court finds the person liable for paying maintenance, payments must be made.
 It's a criminal offence not to pay.